Child psychotherapist

 - learning disability teams

-- looked-after children teams within social services
+- looked-after children's teams within social services

 - perinatal and parent-infant services

-- pre-school, primary and secondary schools
+- pre-school, primary and secondary schools.

 You could be employed by more than one type of organisation, for example the NHS, a private clinic and voluntary organisation.